alenfrey/vamr-project/README.md

 ## Testing

 This project uses `pytest` and `Hypothesis` for testing to ensure code quality and reliability.
-Here's how you can run tests and contribute to them.

 ### Running Tests

+The parking dataset needs to be downloaded before running the tests.
 To run the tests, navigate to the project root directory in your terminal and execute the following command:

 ```bash